Architecture of Berlin: Museum Island

 Museum Island, in the River Spree, houses five museums built between 1830 and 1930 and was named a UNESCO World Heritage site in 1999.
-Restoration and construction of a main entrance to all of the city's museums and the reconstruction of the Stadtschloss on the island has cost over two billion euros since Germany's reunification.
+Restoration and construction of a main entrance to all of the city's museums and the reconstruction of the Berlin Palace (Stadtschloss) on the island has cost over two billion euros since Germany's reunification.

 Adjacent to the Lustgarten and palace on the island is Berlin Cathedral, emperor William II's ambitious attempt to create a Protestant counterpart to St. Peter's Basilica in Rome.
 A large crypt houses the remains of some of the early Prussian royal family.
 The church is now owned by the Protestant umbrella Union of Evangelical Churches (UEK).
 Like many other buildings, it suffered extensive damage during the Second World War and required restoration.
 Berlin's best-preserved church, the medieval Church of St. Mary's, is the first preaching venue—Kaiser Wilhelm Memorial Church is the second—of the Bishop of the Evangelical Church of Berlin-Brandenburg-Silesian Upper Lusatia (EKBO, a Protestant regional church body).
 St. Hedwig's Cathedral is Berlin's Roman Catholic cathedral.

 Unter den Linden

-Unter den Linden is a tree-lined east–west avenue from the Brandenburg Gate to the site of the former Berliner Stadtschloss, and was Berlin's premier promenade.
+Unter den Linden is a tree-lined east–west avenue from the Brandenburg Gate to the Berlin Palace (Berliner Stadtschloss), and was Berlin's premier promenade.
 Many classical buildings line the street, and part of Humboldt University is located there.
 Friedrichstraße was Berlin's legendary street during the Roaring Twenties, and combines 20th-century tradition with modern Berlin architecture.